marktext/marktext/README.md

 ### Why write another editor?

-1. I love writing, I have used a lot of markdown editors, there is still not a editor can fully meet my needs, I don't like to be disturbed when I write, and some unbearable bug, **Mark Text** use virtual DOM to render the page, So it's high efficiency, and open source to friends all love markdown and writing.
+1. I love writing.
+I have used a lot of markdown editors, yet there is still not an editor that can fully meet my needs.
+I don't like to be disturbed when I write by some unbearable bug. **Mark Text** uses virtual DOM to render the page, so it's high efficiency, and open source to all friends who love markdown and writing.
 2. As mentioned above, **Mark Text** will be open source forever.
 It is also hoped that all markdown lovers can contribute their own code, and develop **Mark Text** into a popular markdown editor.
 3. There are many markdown editors, and each editor has its own characteristics, but it is also difficult to satisfy all markdown users' needs.
 I hope **Mark Text** can satisfy markdown users' needs as much as possible.
-Although the latest **Mark Text** is still not perfect, but we are trying to make it perfect.
+Although the latest **Mark Text** is still not perfect, we are trying to make it as perfect as we can.

 ### Download and Install